desultory/ugrd/readme.md

 Modules can use `_kmod_depend` to add required modules.
 Simply using the `ugrd.crypto.cryptsetup` module, for example, will try to add the `dm_crypt` kmod.

+The following parameters can be used to change the kernel module pulling and initializing behavior:

-`kernel_version` (uname -r) is used to specify the kernel version to pull modules for, should be a directory under `/lib/modules/<kernel_version>`.
+* `kernel_version` (uname -r) is used to specify the kernel version to pull modules for, should be a directory under `/lib/modules/<kernel_version>`.

-`kmod_autodetect` (false) if set to `true`, will populate `kernel_modules` with modules listed in `lsmod`.
+* `kmod_autodetect` (false) if set to `true`, will populate `kernel_modules` with modules listed in `lsmod`.
+* `kmod_init`  is used to specify kernel modules to load at boot.
+If set, ONLY these modules will be loaded with modprobe.

-`kernel_modules` is used to define a list of kernel module names to pull into the initramfs.
-These modules will not be `modprobe`'d automatically.
+* `kernel_modules` is used to define a list of kernel module names to pull into the initramfs.
+These modules will not be `modprobe`'d automatically if `kmod_init` is also set.

-`kmod_ignore` is used to specify kernel modules to ignore.
+* `kmod_ignore` is used to specify kernel modules to ignore.
 If a module depends on one of these, it will throw an error and drop it from being included.

-`kmod_init`  is used to specify kernel modules to load at boot.
-If set, ONLY these modules will be loaded with modprobe.
+* `kmod_ignore_softdeps` (false) ignore softdeps when checking kernel module dependencies.

-`_kmod_depend` is meant to be used within modules, specifies kernel modules which should be added to `kmod_init`.
+* `_kmod_depend` is meant to be used within modules, specifies kernel modules which should be added to `kmod_init` when that `ugrd` module is imported.

-`kmod_ignore_softdeps` (false) ignore softdeps for kernel modules.

 ##### Kernel module helpers